bugsbugsbux/notes-on-nix/notes-on-nix.md

     Now, install with `nixos-install`, then `reboot` if it worked.
 If it failed, fix the config and rerun `nixos-install`.
 It will prompt for a root password.
-2. Nixos can be **booted over the internet** with PXE or iPXE.
+2. NixOS can be **booted over the internet** with PXE or iPXE.
 See:
    <https://nixos.org/manual/nixos/stable/#sec-booting-from-pxe>
-3. **Temporarily convert some running linux distro into nixos**: Create the 3 needed files `./bzImage`, `./initrd` and `./kexec-boot` with `nix-build -A kexec.x86_64-linux '<nixpkgs/nixos/release.nix>'` and copy them to target computer and run `./kexec-boot` there.
+3. **Temporarily convert some running linux distro into NixOS**: Create the 3 needed files `./bzImage`, `./initrd` and `./kexec-boot` with `nix-build -A kexec.x86_64-linux '<nixpkgs/nixos/release.nix>'` and copy them to target computer and run `./kexec-boot` there.
-4. **Converting an existing linux installation** (other distro) into a nixos system: There is an installation variant called "NIXOS_LUSTRATE" which permanently converts a running linux system into a nixos system.
+4. **Converting an existing linux installation** (other distro) into a NixOS system: There is an installation variant called "NIXOS_LUSTRATE" which permanently converts a running linux system into a NixOS system.
 There, are scripts like "nixos-infect" or "nix-in-place" which automate this.
 Note: This might, in some scripts *by design* destroy all data on the machine -- back it up beforehand!